 This is the webpage for the One World Numerical Analysis Series.
-The seminars every two weeks, on a Monday (14:00-15:00 British Summer Time).
+The seminars every two weeks, on a Monday (14:00-15:00 GMT).

 The first seminar will be held on 20th July followed by a break until September at which point the series will resume.

 Organisers are Lehel Banjai (Heriot-Watt Univerity), Emmanuil Georgoulis (University of Leicester/NTU Athens), Charalambos Makridakis (IACM/University of Sussex/Crete) and Daniel Peterseim (University of Augsburg).

 Zoom links will be sent at 11:00 GMT on the day of each seminar